dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 <div id="studyingbefore4" class="collapse">
 <ol>
 <li> Start several days in advanced. </li>
-<li> Estimate how long the assignment will take you.
-Consider the goals of the assignment and different approaches you can take. </li>
+<li> Estimate how long studying will take you.
+Consider the goals for studying and different approaches you can take. </li>
 <li> Set aside regular times to work and set specific goals for each time period.
 Prioritize information to study and plan extra time for topics that you may struggle with. </li>
 <li> Take breaks and alternate topics when you feel tired or discouraged. </li>
 <li> Try to identify the types of things you do to procrastinate, and eliminate one type at a time. </li>